 I think there is no typical day… but most of them start the same.
 I brew some coffee and go through mail and emails.
 That would be 8 am.
 The phone starts to ring usually around 9 and I go through the day’s stuff with the clients.
 After that the rest of the day I spend sketching, drawing, designing doing a layout, illustrating, modeling, texturing, photographing, directing a photo shoot… pretty much the usual designer’s stuff.

 I use a wide range of software: Photoshop, Painter, Freehand, Illustrator, Strata, Cinema 4D, Silo, Wings, Zbrush, whatever is needed to get the job done.

 I am self taught in 3D.
 I have read a lot of literature about 3D and done a lot of tutorials.
-I especially recommend Jeremy Birn's "Digital lighting and rendering" and all of Chris Tyler's tutorials.
-Back then when I started learning 3D there wasn't much material about the subject but today it is a whole different story.
+I especially recommend Jeremy Birn’s “Digital lighting and rendering” and all of Chris Tyler’s tutorials.
+Back then when I started learning 3D there wasn’t much material about the subject but today it is a whole different story.
 There seems to be a wealth of literature pretty much on every 3D software available.
-Also the StrataList and StrataCafe are probably the best user forums there are for getting constructive feedback and help in 3D problems.
+Also the StrataCafe is probably the best user forum there is for getting constructive feedback and help in 3D problems.

 Most definitely!
 It opened whole new worlds of ideas for me.